OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4802.md

 # Event ID 4802: The screen saver was invoked

 ## Description
-Event ID 4802: The screen saver was invoked
+This event is generated when screen saver was invoked.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|